amirfounder/amirfounder-components-library/readme.md

 - Write JSDocs
 - Rewrite functions to follow code styleguide
 - Look into javascript destructuring to pass unnamed props to styled component
+- Page and paragraph components need styled components as well

 ## For Developers: